Haydeni0/pi-humidity/README.md

 # pi-humidity
 Repo containing code for humidity and temperature logging and monitoring on a (very performance limited) Raspberry Pi Zero WH, using two DHT22 sensors.

-Plotting is done using a python script, as the Zero can't open a browser.
+Plots are displayed on a display connected to the Pi Zero and is done using an easy to run python script, as the Zero can barely open a browser.

 Raspberry pi setup installation instructions (for me when the pi/microSD eventually breaks) are given in [this guide](raspberrypi_installation.md).